-- Examples of income that are subject to FTR include but not limited to the following: - Dividend income earned by a individual shareholder - Export of goods and receipt of indenting commission - Royalty and Fee for Technical Services of a non-resident person. - Prizes and winnings - Sale of goods by a trader not being a public company listed on a registered stock exchange in Pakistan - Brokerage and commission
+- Examples of income that are subject to FTR include but are not limited to the following: - > Dividend income earned by an individual shareholder. - Receipt on account of export of goods. - Royalty and Fee for Technical Services received by a non-resident person. - Prizes and winnings.